GodotMisogi/bloggy/content/post/cfd-python.md

 $$ \partial_t V^{\alpha} + cV^{\mu}\partial\_{\mu}V^{\alpha} = 0 $$

 However, there doesn't seem to be a neat way to write the discretisation in index notation.
-The computation has been made slightly more efficient by computing `c*dt/dx` and `c*dt/dy` outside the `for` loop, since those values are fixed do not need to be computed repeatedly.
+The computation has been made slightly more efficient by computing `c*dt/dx` and `c*dt/dy` outside the `for` loop, since those values are fixed, and hence do not need to be computed repeatedly.
 The same applies to the boundary conditions.

 ```python